ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: query_arb_wfm_capabilities()

-    Returns the attributes of the signal generator that are related to creating arbitrary waveforms.
-These attributes are the maximum number of waveforms, waveform quantum, minimum waveform size, and maximum waveform size.
+    Returns the properties of the signal generator that are related to creating arbitrary waveforms.
+These properties are the maximum number of waveforms, waveform quantum, minimum waveform size, and maximum waveform size.

-    .. note:: If you do not want to obtain the waveform quantum, pass a value of VI\_NULL for this parameter.
+    .. note:: If you do not want to obtain the waveform quantum, pass a value of VI_NULL for this parameter.